Mass spectra and strong decays of charmed and charmed-strange mesons: Discussion

 In the $D_s$-meson sector, the mass for the second radial excitation $D_s(3^3S_1)$ is predicted to be $M=3191$ MeV within our potential model calculations, which is consistent with the predictions in Refs.~\cite{Godfrey:2015dva,Zeng:1994vj}.
 The mass splitting between $D_s(3^3S_1)$ and $D_s(3^1S_0)$ is estimated to be $\Delta M\simeq 65$ MeV, which is nearly equal to that for the charmed sector.
 The strong decay properties of $D_s(3^3S_1)$ have been shown in Table~\ref{DsDecaySwave}, it is seen that $D_s(3^3S_1)$ may be a relatively narrow state with a width of

 and mainly decays into $D_1(2430)K$ and $DK^*$ channels.
+The dependence of the decay properties of $D_s(3^3S_1)$ on its mass is also shown in Fig.~\ref{D33S1Mirunning}.
+It is found that the partial and total decay widths increase smoothly with the mass.
+With a mass uncertainty of $50$ MeV, the total width of $D_s(3^3S_1)$ varies in the range $\sim 100-180$ MeV.
 Our predicted decay properties are comparable with those of $^3P_0$ model in Refs.~\cite{Godfrey:2015dva,Song:2015nia}.
 It should be mentioned that for the higher excited states, the predicted decay properties have large model dependencies.